okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 1. `data/YYYY-MM-DD-companies.xz`: Dataset with suppliers info containing all the fields offered in the [Federal Revenue alternative API](http://receitaws.com.br) and complemented with geolocation (latitude and longitude) gathered from Google Maps.
 1. `data/YYYY-MM-DD-congressperson_relatives.xz` contains data on the relatives of congresspeople and the nature of their relationship.
 1. `data/YYYY-MM-DD-congressperson_relatives_raw.xz` also contains data on the relatives of congresspeople, but is only created if `src/get_family_names.py` fails to handle some names.
-1. `data/YYYY-MM-DD-deputies-advisors.xz` contains data from advisors of each deputy in the current term along with the deputy number and deputy name.
+1. `data/YYYY-MM-DD-congresspeople-advisors.xz` contains data from advisors of each congressperson in the current term along with the congressperson number and congressperson name.
 1. `data/YYYY-MM-DD-sex-place-distances` contains data from the closest sex related place (cat houses, night clubs, massage parlours etc.) to each company (including distance in meters) — this dataset is just a sample (check [this notebook](develop/2017-04-21-cuducos-explore-sex-places-dataset.ipynb) for details).
 1. `data/YYYY-MM-DD-tse-candidates.xz` contains information about politicians candidacy over the last years.
 Can be used to extract a list of all politicians in Brazil.
 1. `data/YYYY-MM-DD-congressperson-details.xz` contains the birth date, gender and civil name of congresspeople.